 Recently, I was engaged in this online chat…

-My responses to him focused on helping him understand the facts about masturbation so he knew it wouldn’t harm him.
+My responses to him focused on helping him understand the facts about self-pleasuring so he knew it wouldn’t harm him.
 I also normalized the behavior, so he didn’t worry that something was wrong with him.
 Finally, I encouraged him to talk to a trusted adult in his life.

-Why Celebrate National Masturbation Month?
+Why Celebrate National Masturbation Month in May?

 …because it continues to be the most often overlooked or forbidden topic in sex education!

 - If you don’t talk to them, your silence will be interpreted as disapproval.
 Worse yet, silence on this topic might lead a young person to think something is wrong with them.

 - Most adults have masturbated: 85% of women and 99% of men.